Grow Your Own Teacher

 FUNDING, ELIGIBILITY, AND PARTICIPATION

-- One (1) consecutive year of consistent employment with Wichita Public Schools in a permanent, benefitted position and is in good standing, as determined by the Chief Human Resources Officer
+- One (1) consecutive year of consistent employment with Wichita Public Schools in a classified position or guest (substitute) position and is in good standing, as determined by the Chief Human Resources Officer

 - Minimum of 60 college credit hours completed, with a grade point average of 2.7 or better.
 Preference will be given to employees with a Bachelor’s degree.